SS Lazio: History

 Società Podistica Lazio was founded on 9 January 1900 in the Prati district of Rome.
 Until 1910, the club played at an amateur level until it officially joined the league competition in 1912 as soon as the Italian Football Federation began organising championships in the center and south of Italy, and reached the final of the national championship playoff three times, but never won, losing in 1913 to Pro Vercelli, in 1914 to Casale and in 1923 to Genoa 1893.
-In 1927, Lazio was the only major Roman club which resisted the Fascist regime's attempts to merge all the city's teams into what would become A.S.
-Roma the same year.
+In 1927, Lazio was the only major Roman club which resisted the Fascist regime's attempts to merge all the city's teams into what would become Roma the same year.
 The club played in the first organised Serie A in 1929 and, led by legendary Italian striker Silvio Piola, achieved a second-place finish in 1937 – its highest pre-war result.

-The 1950s produced a mix of mid and upper table results with a Coppa Italia win in 1958.
-Lazio was relegated for the first time in 1961 to the Serie B, but returned in the top flight two years later.
+The 1950s produced a mix of mid and upper table results, with a Coppa Italia win in 1958.
+Lazio was relegated for the first time in 1961 to Serie B, but returned in the top flight two years later.
 After a number of mid-table placements, another relegation followed in 1970–71.
 Back to Serie A in 1972–73, Lazio immediately emerged as surprise challengers for the Scudetto to Milan and Juventus in 1972–73, only losing out on the final day of the season, with a team comprising captain Giuseppe Wilson, as well as midfielders Luciano Re Cecconi and Mario Frustalupi, striker Giorgio Chinaglia, and head coach Tommaso Maestrelli.
 Lazio improved such successes the following season, ensuring its first title in 1973–74.
 However, tragic deaths of Re Cecconi and Scudetto trainer Maestrelli, as well as the departure of Chinaglia, would be a triple blow for Lazio.
-The emergence of Bruno Giordano during this period provided some relief as he finished League top scorer in 1979, when Lazio finished eighth.
+The emergence of Bruno Giordano during this period provided some as he finished League top scorer in 1979, when Lazio finished eighth.

-Lazio were forcibly relegated to Serie B in 1980 due to a remarkable scandal concerning illegal bets on their own matches, along with Milan.
-They remained in Italy's second division for three seasons in what would mark the darkest period in Lazio's history.
+Lazio were forcibly relegated to Serie B in 1980, due to a remarkable scandal concerning illegal bets on their own matches, along with Milan.
+They remained in Italy's second division for three seasons, in what would mark the darkest period in Lazio's history.
 They would return in 1983 and manage a last-day escape from relegation the following season.
 The 1984–85 season would prove harrowing, with a pitiful 15 points and bottom place finish.

-In 1986, Lazio was hit with a nine-point deduction (a true deathblow back in the day of the two-point win) for a betting scandal involving player Claudio Vinazzani.
+In 1986, Lazio was hit with a nine-point deduction (a true back in the day of the two-point win) for a betting scandal involving player Claudio Vinazzani.
 An epic struggle against relegation followed the same season in Serie B, with the club led by trainer Eugenio Fascetti only avoiding relegation to the Serie C after play-off wins over Taranto and Campobasso.
 This would prove a turning point in the club's history, with Lazio returning to Serie A in 1988 and, under the careful financial management of Gianmarco Calleri, the consolidation of the club's position as a solid top-flight club.